 Predictability of Order Imbalance, Market Quality and Equity Cost of Capital

-We study the effect of the predictability of daily order imbalance on market quality on a stock-by-stock basis for a large cross-section of U.S equities from 1997 to 2013.
+We study the effect of the predictability of order imbalance on market quality.
+We measure the degree of predictability by using the predictive likelihood from a dynamic linear model where the dependent variable is the day-ahead order imbalance.
 Empirically, we show that increasing order imbalance predictability corresponds to significantly higher market liquidity and efficiency.
-Such positive relationship is economically significant: a long-short portfolio based on past predictability generates significant risk-adjusted returns.
-In addition, we provide evidence that the predictability of order imbalance proxies for a risk factor that is significantly priced in the cross-section of stock returns, controlling for a variety of conventional sources of systematic risks.
+This positive relationship is economically significant: a long-short portfolio based on past predictability generates significant risk-adjusted returns.
+Predictability of order imbalance measures a cost of asymmetric information that is not captured by traditional measures of adverse selection.
+The risk factor that is associated with asymmetric information is priced in the cross-section of stock returns, controlling for a variety of conventional sources of systematic risk.
 These results suggest the existence of a tight link between market microstructure features affecting order imbalance predictability and both market quality and the cost of capital of firms.

 Keywords: Order Imbalance Predictability, Market Efficiency, Liquidity Provision, Asymmetric Information